webino/Webino/README.md

 Webino™ is a platform for creating quality and modular web applications.

-It's built on [PHP](http://php.net/) with [Zend Framework 2](http://framework.zend.com/).
+It is built on [PHP](http://php.net/) with [Zend Framework 2](http://framework.zend.com/) and other useful open-source packages.

 ## Goals

 The main goal of Webino™ is to be a platform for high quality, modular and scalable web applications.
 Providing tools for easing development, testing and building processes.
 Including documentation about continuous integration and continuous delivery.

 - High quality code

+  - Classes must be short, prefer composition over inheritance.
+Use PSR-2, OOP, design-patterns and refactoring.

-- True modularity
+- Modular

+  - Modules can override each others configuration thus it influences the resulting effect.

-- Configurability
+- Configurable

+  - Everything must be configurable, even the templates rendering.

-- Flexibility
+- Low coupling

+  - The computing code must be separated to a routines emitting events and listeners.

-- Testability
+- Testable

+  - Testing is so easy that it is the first place you want to start typing.

-- Scalability
+- Scalable

+  - It is built on PHP.

-- Minify-ability
+- Deliverable

+  - Continuous integration development and continuous delivery of minimized code.

 ## Technologies

 - Inversion of Control
 - Dependency Injection
 - Object-Oriented Programming
-- Event Listening
+- Event Emitting \ Listening

 ## Developer's manual